 KPMG in India has a strong legacy of improving communities and making change happen.
-Our Corporate Citizenship programme is aligned to our values, knowledge and experience.
-We work towards sustainable development in communities and bring about a change by working with schools, colleges and organisations that align with our focus on Lifelong Learning.
+We use our skills and resources to find sustainable solutions to some of the most pressing issues.
+The firm’s Corporate Citizenship programme works towards sustainable development in communities and brings about a change by working with schools, colleges and organisations that align with our focus on lifelong learning.

 As always, our people continue to be the driving force behind our programmes.
-In 2017, staff of all KPMG entities operating in India, along with their families, volunteered over 65,000 hours.
-Our various volunteering opportunities include mentoring and training students, reading and storytelling sessions under KPMG’s Family for Literacy (KFFL) programme, cataloguing books in libraries, organising carnivals, tree plantation drives and accompanying children on field trips and excursions.
+In 2018-19, staff of all KPMG entities operating in India, along with their families, volunteered over 73,000 hours in our various initiatives like mentoring and training students, reading and storytelling sessions under KPMG’s Family for Literacy (KFFL) programme, cataloguing books in libraries, organising carnivals, tree plantation drives and accompanying children on field trips and excursions, among others.

 The students take their first flight ever to Delhi

 Akhil Bansal interacts with the students over lunch

 The students attend an insightful career counselling session

 KPMG women leaders who also mentor these students, in an interactive session